Safe Child Africa relies entirely on the generosity of our supporters to deliver change for the children that we seek to help.

 When a crisis affects the areas where we work, we’ll do our best to contact you as quickly as possible to let you know how children are affected.

-Under the Data Protection Act 1998 and the General Data Protection Regulation (coming into force on 25th May 2018) we will not make unsolicited telephone calls, nor send unsolicited letters or SMS.
+Under the General Data Protection Regulation coming into force on 25th May 2018 (which replaces the Data Protection Act 1998) we will not make unsolicited telephone calls, nor send unsolicited letters or SMS.
 We will only send letters or e-mail correspondence, including our newsletter, where we have gained consent to do so or where there is legitimate interest in doing so.
 Our supporters and those receiving correspondence from us (under these conditions) have the right to withdraw consent or request 'no contact' at any time.
 We respect your personal data.
 We will never share it.
 We will never sell it.
-Personal data is controlled, stored and processed in accordance with the General Data Protection Regulation 2018 and only kept for as long as necessary.
+Personal data is controlled, stored and processed in accordance with the General Data Protection Regulation 2018 and only kept for as long as absolutely necessary.
 You have the right to request to see the data we hold about you.
 And you have the right to request the data hold about you is erased.
-Please contact email@example.com for further action or information relating to any of the above and how we handle your data.
+Please contact firstname.lastname@example.org for further action or information relating to any of the above and how we handle your data.

 We will always make it clear and easy for you to choose how you hear from us and how often you do.
 If you ask us not to contact you we won’t, unless it’s a legal requirement.